 - Molecular detection of Phytophthora ramorum by real-time PCR using Taqman, SYBR Green and molecular beacons with three genes

-- Potential for sexual reproduction of Phytophthora ramorum in Washington state nurseries
+- Genetic diversity of Phytophthora ramorum in Belgium

 XML: View XML